ahmedcodein/tictactoe/README.md

 3. Color Selection

 The selection of the color is choosen based on the contrast result.
-The author choose to select the most reliable result that is going with Cornsilk for font, border lines and some text, Licorice for the footer background, and finally black for the reset of the text.
+The author chooses to select the most reliable result that is going with Cornsilk for font and border lines, Licorice for the footer background, and finally black for the reset of the texts.

 ##### 2.4.2.2 Fonts

-Since the intention is to use the a handwriting font style to foster the historical characteristic of the game, the author selects Salsa font.
+Since the intention is to use a handwriting font style to foster the historical characteristic of the game, the author selects Salsa font.
 [Google fonts](https://fonts.google.com/specimen/Salsa?query=Salsa) is used to find the aforementioned font and import it to the style sheet.

 #### 2.4.3.
 Game Logic